dsahakyan15/pingme/.github/instructions/rules.instructions.md

 answers, and are a genius at reasoning.

 - Follow the user’s requirements carefully & to the letter.
-- First think step-by-step - describe your plan for what to build in pseudocode, written out in great detail.
+- First describe your plan for what to build in pseudocode, written out in great detail.
 - Confirm, then write code!
 - Always write correct, best practice, DRY principle (Dont Repeat Yourself), bug free, fully